-Here, our SheBuysTravel writers share our favorite easy meals to cook on vacation, even if you only have the limited tools supplied in a standard hotel room, like a fridge, coffee pot and microwave.
-Give us a fully-stocked vacation rental with a gourmet kitchen and watch what we’ll create!
+Below, we share some of our favorite easy meals to cook on vacation, even if you only have access to a fridge, coffee pot and microwave.
+They’re even easier to cook in a luxurious vacation rental with a fully-stocked gourmet kitchen.

 Read on for our favorite recipes, prep tips and shopping lists.